Last updated: 14th July 2020 - 2pm

 Coronavirus - Latest Guidance for Students

-The health, safety and wellbeing of our students is our top priority.
+The health, safety and wellbeing of our students and staff remains our top priority.

 Students and apprentices must not attend college unless specifically invited to do so, and must only attend at those times specified.